WebOfTrust/keri/docs/Glossary.md

 #### Event sourced architecture

 It is an Event driven architecture.
 However in Event Driven you can't ever replay an event.\
 In the Event Sourced architecture you recreate states in an asynchronous way.
-That has in general great scaleability and resiliance characteristics.
+That has in general great scalability and resilience characteristics.
 However, in KERI the driver for event sourcing is security.

 #### External consistency

-Two or more logs are _externally consistent_ if they are both verfiable internally consistent, to begin with, and the reported copies of the logs that are the same.
+Two or more logs are _externally consistent_ if they are both verifiable internally consistent, to begin with, and the reported copies of the logs that are the same.

-External logs that are _inconsitent_, have at least two reported copies of the logs that are different.
+External logs that are _inconsistent_, have at least two reported copies of the logs that are different.
 That means I have a duplicitous log.
-We need duplicity detection to be able to garantuee _external consistency_ or put in an different way: duplicity detection protects against external inconsistency.
+We need duplicity detection to be able to guarantee _external consistency_ or put in an different way: duplicity detection protects against external inconsistency.

 #### Identifier System